GustavEkberg/telegpt/README.md

 ### Telegpt

-Use Telegram to chat with ChatGPT
+Use Telegram to chat with OopenAI

 `.env` file:
 ```